JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 df
 ```

-We can use it to rename only specific columns.
+Another option is to rename only some of the columns specified by their names.

 ```@example dfbasics
 rename!(df, :a => :A, :f => :F)